alanho-05/c0323-code-solutions/dom-manipulation/dom-manipulation-quiz-notes.md

 You can update the text within an element using JS by assigning the new text content to the specified element.

 - Is the `event` parameter of an event listener callback always useful?
+Won't always be using it.
 It is not needed but it is always useful since it make sure the event that triggers the function is always the event we want.

 - Would this assignment be simpler or more complicated if we didn't use a variable to keep track of the number of clicks?
+Have to query it multiple times if we did not we did not assign it to a variable.
 It would be more complicated if we did not use a variable to keep track of the number of clicks.
 Since we could not console log if the number of clicks were going up.